grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 ### Filtering

 In some cases, you may want to reduce the number of metrics that are produced from the `spanmetrics` processor by using a filter.
-With a filter you can configure the processor to use an `include` statement to match criteria that must be present in the span in order to be included in the metrics.
+With a filter, you can configure the processor to use an `include` statement to match criteria that must be present in the span in order to be included in the metrics.
 Following the include filter, you can use an `exclude` filter to reject portions of what